HasBro10/Loggit/scope/CONCEPT_OVERVIEW.md

 ✅ **Reduce friction** — no forms or complicated inputs ✅ **Be a single app for multiple log types**
 ✅ **Cater to individuals and small businesses**
-✅ **Use conversational AI** for intelligent suggestions and analysis ✅ **Help users keep their life and business organized** without mental clutter
+✅ **Help users keep their life and business organized** without mental clutter

 ---